DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-25 Narrative Meeting Notes.md

 # Level Design Stuff

-### Better Progression into More Distressed Environments
+Look at these games :
 - American McGee's Alice
 - Alice Madness

+### Better Progression into More Distressed Environments
+- If area 3 is gonna be as decayed as it is, then we might need to make the 2nd area to

+### Bruh the Crystals!!
+-

+### Revise the Lighting and Color Grading in Other Areas
+- The latter areas of the game can get cooler and cooler